Save 10% on Your First Order Sign Up

 Many times, we have seen the page number on the same location for all pages.
 The placement should alternate since the pages alternate positions.

-For example, if the page numbers are always on the bottom left corner, the left page will have the page number on the outside corner but the right page will have the page number towards the binding of the book.
+For example, if page numbers are always on the bottom left corner, the left page will have the page number on the outside corner, but the right page will have the page number toward the binding.

 While designing your files, take a look at a book and the page numbers to help you get an idea.